EndPointCorp/end-point-blog/2011/09/21/rails-31-upgrading-simple-app-part-1.html.md

 - Site uses a moderate amount of jQuery and jQuery plugins.
 - Site is optimized in terms of asset serving (ETags, Expires headers, CSS sprites, etc.)

-While I've worked with a few Rails 3 apps, I haven't been involved in the actual upgrade process myself.
+While I’ve worked with a few Rails 3 apps, I haven’t been involved in the actual upgrade process myself.
 There are plenty of resources out there with upgrade advice, including a few RailsCasts ([one](http://railscasts.com/episodes/225-upgrading-to-rails-3-part-1), [two](http://railscasts.com/episodes/226-upgrading-to-rails-3-part-2), and [three](http://railscasts.com/episodes/227-upgrading-to-rails-3-part-3)).
 My favorite resource was the [rails_upgrade gem](https://github.com/rails/rails_upgrade), a gem that is now officially supported by Rails to help with the upgrade process.
-I followed the instructions to install the gem (**script/plugin install git://github.com/rails/rails_upgrade.git**) to install it as a plugin in our site's application in a fresh git branch (on [a camp](http://www.devcamps.org/), of course!).
+I followed the instructions to install the gem (**script/plugin install git://github.com/rails/rails_upgrade.git**) to install it as a plugin in our site’s application in a fresh git branch (on [a camp](http://www.devcamps.org/), of course!).

 The rails_upgrade provides a few new rake tasks for checking compatibility, upgrading the routes, creating a Gemfile, and upgrading configuration.
 For me, the most valuable task was the **rake rails:upgrade:check** task.
-Here's what the output looked like for this app:
+Here’s what the output looked like for this app:

 ```nohighlight
 <b>Deprecated session secret setting</b>